diojin/mockingjay/docs/frameworks.md

 * org.springframework.web.servlet.mvc.Controller
 Base Controller interface, representing a component that receives HttpServletRequest and HttpServletResponse instances just like a HttpServlet but is able to participate in an MVC workflow.
 Controllers are comparable to the notion of a Struts Action.
-Not used in coupang project.
+Not used in coupon project.

 ##### @Service
 org.springframework.stereotype.Service